-NordVPN is considered to be a veteran in the VPN space because it’s been around for over ten years.
-It has tons of customizable options and will appeal to both beginner and power users looking for a wide array of use cases.
+NordVPN is our top recommendation and a veteran in the VPN space.
+It’s the fastest VPN we’ve tested, has tons of customizable options, and will appeal to both beginner and power users.

-The service works with a number of online streaming services such as Netflix, Hulu, and BBC iPlayer without any problems.
-Torrenting is permitted.
+This VPN provider works with a ton of online streaming services and platforms such as Netflix, Hulu, and BBC iPlayer without any problems.
+Plans come with unlimited bandwidth and torrenting is permitted.

-There is support for Windows, MacOS, iOS, and Android.
+Apps are available for Windows, MacOS, iOS, Linux, and Android.
 The service allows six devices to connect at one time.